computational-linguistics-class/computational-linguistics-class.github.io/assignment4.md

 ### Test data

 For testing, you will receive only a vocab file containing the test target words and their paraphrase sets.
-Your job is to create an output file, `test_clusters.txt`, formatted in the same way as `dev_clusters.txt`, containing the clusters produced by your system.
+Your job is to create an output file, `test_output.txt`, formatted in the same way as `dev_output.txt`, containing the clusters produced by your system.

 ## Evaluation